Oman–United Arab Emirates relations

-Oman – United Arab Emirates relations has been described by both countries as a special relationship with both countries population sharing common heritage, culture, and fraternal ties that precedes the formation of their respective modern states.
+Oman–United Arab Emirates relations have been described by both countries as a special relationship, with both countries' populations sharing common heritage, culture, and fraternal ties that precede the formation of their respective modern states.

-The United Arab Emirates (UAE) has an embassy in Muscat while Oman has an embassy in Abu Dhabi and a consulate-general in Dubai.
+The United Arab Emirates (UAE) has an embassy in Muscat, while Oman has an embassy in Abu Dhabi and a consulate-general in Dubai.
 Both countries are part of Eastern Arabia and the Middle East region and share close cultural ties.
 Oman and the UAE also share a long border with each other, including two exclaves of Oman accessible on land only through the UAE, and also border the Gulf of Oman.
 Both countries are members of the Arab League, the Organisation of Islamic Cooperation and the Gulf Cooperation Council.

 History

 Map of Wadi Madha, a wadi that passes between Fujairah, Madha, an enclave of Oman, and Nahwa, a second order enclave of UAE.

 Buraimi dispute (1952 - 1955)

 The Buraimi dispute was a series of covert attempts by Saudi Arabia to influence the region of Al Buraimi and parts of Al Ain which resulted in an armed conflict and a territorial dispute between Saudi Arabia on one side and Oman and the Trucial States on the other.
 Sheikh Zayed bin Sultan Al Nahyan was supported by Sultan Said bin Taimur during the dispute.
 The dispute eventually culminated with Saudi surrender after the intervention of the Trucial Oman Scouts.